go-vgo/robotgo/doc.md

     y (optional)
     height (optional)
     width (optional)
-    If no arguments are provided, screen.capture will get the full screen.
+    If no arguments are provided, screencapture will get the full screen.

 ####Return: